TiffanyVlaar/TiffanyVlaar.github.io/_posts/2019-09-18-Gerrymandering.markdown

 ---
 layout: post
-title:  "Gerrymandering - Study Fairness of Poltical Redistricting using MCMC"
+title:  "Gerrymandering - Study Fairness of Political Redistricting using MCMC"
 date:   2019-09-18
 categories: jekyll update
 ---

 <!--- Redrawn Constituency Boundaries using Sampling Methods -->
-Gerrymandering is a term originating from US politics and involves the redrawing of constituency boundaries for the gain of a specific political party.
+Gerrymandering is a term originating from US politics and involves the redrawing of constituency/electoral districts boundaries for the gain of a specific political party.
 Rule one of gerrymandering is to maximise the amount of "wasted votes" of your opposing political party, while minimising the amount for your own party.
-We consider votes for your party to be wasted in constituencies (also called electoral districts) where your party lost, because these votes could instead have been used to allow your party to win in neighbouring swing constituencies.
+We consider votes for your party to be wasted in constituencies where your party lost, because these votes could instead have been used to allow your party to win in neighbouring swing constituencies.
 Similarly, in a constituency where your party won, a significant surplus in votes for your party are also wasted, i.e., it doesn't matter if you won with 80% of the votes or 55% of the votes.
 There surplus votes could also be moved to change the outcome in other constituencies to your party's benefit.
+In the pictures below I've given examples for a two-party system with three constituencies.
+In the United Kingdom each constituency consists of a collection of wards (the individually coloured squares).
+These wards are used for local government, whereas the constituency will select a MP (member of parliament) to represent the whole region on a national level.

 ![gerry1]({{TiffanyVlaar.github.io}}/pics/gerry1.png =100x20)
 ![gerry2]({{TiffanyVlaar.github.io}}/pics/gerry2.png =50x20)